hasundue/flash/README.md

 # flash

-Flash is a progressive web framework in TypeScript, particularly optimized for building cloud services with a REST APIs on serverless platforms with Deno.
+Flash is a type-oriented web framework in TypeScript, particularly optimized for building cloud microservices with a REST API on a serverless platforms with Deno.

 > **Warning**\
 > Flash is still an alpha version.
-Do not use it for production use yet, unless you are a contributor to the framework.
+Do not use it for production use yet, unless
+> you are a contributor to the framework.

 ## Concepts

-- *Stay RESTful.*
+- _Stay RESTful._
-- *You implement, we type.*
+- _You implement, we type._

 ## Features / Roadmap